Reproducing kernel Hilbert space: Extension to vector-valued functions

 for all $x,y$ in $X$ and $t,s$ in $T$.
 As the scalar-valued kernel encodes dependencies between the inputs, we can observe that the matrix-valued kernel encodes dependencies among both the inputs and the outputs.

 We lastly remark that the above theory can be further extended to spaces of functions with values in function spaces but obtaining kernels for these spaces is a more difficult task.

-Connection between RKHS with ReLU function
+Connection between RKHSs and the ReLU function

 The ReLU function is commonly defined as $f(x)=\max \{0, x\}$ and is a mainstay in the architecture of neural networks where it is used as an activation function.
 One can construct a ReLU-like nonlinear function using the theory of reproducing kernel Hilbert spaces.
 Below, we derive this construction and show how it implies the representation power of neural networks with ReLU activations.